Capital in Accounting: Meaning and Examples

 Equity Capital: This is money raised by selling shares of the company.
 Shareholders who buy these shares become part-owners of the business.
 For example, a startup might issue shares to investors in exchange for funding.

 Debt Capital: This includes funds borrowed and to be repaid with interest, such as bank loans or corporate bonds.
-For instance, a company might take a bank loan to finance new machinery.
+For instance, a company might borrow to finance new machinery.

 Working Capital: Working capital is the funds used for day-to-day business operations, calculated as current assets minus current liabilities.
-A retail store's working capital, for example, might be used to buy inventory or pay short-term bills.
+For example, a retail store's working capital might be used to buy inventory or pay short-term bills.

 Venture Capital: This is funding provided to startups with high growth potential, often in exchange for equity.
 A tech startup might receive venture capital to develop a new app.